techgit41/Chief-App/README.md

 Use code with caution.

-Navigate to the project directory: sh cd https://github.com/techgit41/Chief-App
+Navigate to the project directory:

-Use code with caution.
+cd https://github.com/techgit41/Chief-App

 Install dependencies:
-sh

 npm install
-Use code with caution.

 Start the development server:
-sh

 npm start
 Use code with caution.